CartoDB/documentation/app/content/carto-python/visualizing-data.md

 ## Visualizing data

-The library pydeck-carto is a wrapper of [pydeck](https://deckgl.readthedocs.io/en/latest/#) very useful to be able to visualize the tables and tilesets available in your cloud data warehouse as map layers within your data science workflows in Python notebooks using the CartoLayer for pydeck.
-It provides access to the data objects available in the connections created in the CARTO platform, and it allows you to improve your data visualization with color styling functions.
-It supports visualizing tilesets and leverage our dynamic tiling implementation for medium size datasets too.
-You can learn more about our techniques for data visualization in [our documentation](https://docs.carto.com/carto-user-manual/maps/performance-considerations/).
+The pydeck-carto package is a wrapper of [pydeck](https://deckgl.readthedocs.io/en/latest/#) that uses the [CartoLayer](https://deck.gl/docs/api-reference/carto/carto-layer) to enable visualizing tables and tilesets available in your cloud data warehouses as map layers within your data science workflows in Python notebooks.
+It provides access to the data available in the connections created in the CARTO platform, and it allows you to build visualizations with several pre-built color styling functions.

 ### CartoLayer

 CartoLayer renders cloud data from any data warehouse connection established in your CARTO platform (e.g. to Google BigQuery, Snowflake, Redshift, Postgres, and Databricks).
 It also provides access to data objects in the CARTO Data Warehouse associated with your CARTO account.
 It’s a Python wrapper over the [CartoLayer in deck.gl](https://deck.gl/docs/api-reference/carto/carto-layer).

 Pydeck-carto is a package outside of pydeck, so calling **pydeck_carto.register_carto_layer()** is required to register CartoLayer in pydeck.

-#### Properties

-- **data:** (str) Either a SQL query or a name of dataset/tileset.
-- **type:** (pydeck.types.String) Type of the input data.
-It can be either QUERY, TABLE or TILESET. pydeck_carto.layer.MapType().
-- **connection:** (pydeck.types.String) Name of the connection registered in the CARTO Workspace.
-The connection for the CARTO Data Warehouse is already defined as a constant pydeck_carto.layer.CartoConnection().
-- **geo_column:** (pydeck.types.String, optional) Name of the geo_column in the CARTO platform.
-It also supports spatial indexes (h3, quadbin) pydeck_carto.layer.GeoColumnType().
-- **credentials:** (dict) Defines the app credentials to gather the information from CARTO.
-It is recommended to use pydeck_carto.get_layer_credentials() to automatically obtain the token from Oauth using the carto-auth package.
-- **aggregation_exp:** (pydeck.types.String, optional) Aggregation SQL expression.
-Only used for spatial index datasets.
-- **aggregation_res_level:** (int, optional) Aggregation resolution level.
-Only used for spatial index datasets, defaults to 6 for quadbins, 4 for h3.
-- **on_data_error:** (pydeck.types.Function, optional) Callback called when the request to the CARTO Maps API failed.
-It is recommended to use with pydeck_carto.get_error_notifier() to display the error in the visualization.

-Check the full list of [CartoLayer properties](https://deck.gl/docs/api-reference/carto/carto-layer#properties).

 ### Styling